ChrstphrHll/npc_gen/students/Pinna Vanius.md

 ---
 # Pinna Vanius
 ### Description
-- Elf Bard from Aldercrown Empire
+- Elf Bard from Beleriand
 - 7th year Assault student in Fiesn
 - long wavy lighter blonde hair that's wild, Amber eyes, and Fair skin
 - Is Original and Impractical, and has Redemption as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes